ThomasLamprecht/ceph/ceph/doc/rados/operations/stretch-mode.rst

 Ceph does not permit the compromise of data integrity or data consistency, but there are situations in which *data availability* is compromised.
 These situations can occur even though there are sufficient replicas of data available to satisfy consistency and sizing constraints.
 In some situations, you might discover that your cluster does not satisfy those constraints.

 The first category of these failures that we will discuss involves inconsistent networks.
-If there is a netsplit (a failure that splits the network into two conceptual islands that cannot communicte with each other), Ceph might be unable to mark OSDs ``down`` and remove them from Placement Group (PG) acting sets.
+If there is a netsplit (a failure that splits the network into two conceptual islands that cannot communicate with each other), Ceph might be unable to mark OSDs ``down`` and remove them from Placement Group (PG) acting sets.
 This failure to mark ODSs ``down`` will occur despite the fact that the primary PG is unable to replicate data (a